Prof-ThiagoOliveira/blog/content/accomplishments/projects.md

 ### Transmission efficiency of *xylella fastidiosa*

 **Summary**:
-*Xylella fastidiosa* is genetically diverse and has many vector species.
-However, there is limited information on vector specificity and efficiency for different sequence types (STs) Both STs of X. fastidiosa and vectors differ in their associations with plants
+*Xylella fastidiosa* is genetically diverse and transmitted by numerous vector species, yet vector specificity and efficiency across sequence types (STs) remain poorly understood.
+We combine controlled inoculation trials and behavioural studies to characterise how different ST–vector pairs interact with host plants.

 **Publications**: